Andrés Torres (baseball): Chicago Cubs

-San Francisco Giants (2009–2011; first stint)
+San Francisco Giants (2009–2011)

 2009

 Torres signed with the San Francisco Giants on January 9, 2009.
 After a strong spring training, he was named to the Giants' Opening Day roster as a reserve outfielder.
 Except for a minor league rehab assignment, he spent the entire year in the majors.
 He was placed on the disabled list on April 27 with a strained left hamstring.
 After a rehab assignment, he was activated on May 26.
 On June, 15 he hit the 48th "Splash Hit" home run at AT&T Park, against John Lackey in a 9-7 loss to the Los Angeles Angels of Anaheim.
 He was again placed on the disabled list on July 31 with the same injury he suffered earlier in the year; he was out until September 1.
 On September 20, he hit two home runs against Randy Wolf in a 6-2 loss to the Los Angeles Dodgers.
 He finished the year with a career high .270 batting average and tied for eighth (along with Craig Counsell, Gerardo Parra, Everth Cabrera, and Juan Pierre) in the National League (NL) with eight triples despite only playing 75 games.